 - Mocks: Pre-programmed objects with expectations baked in.
 They fail fast when unexpected interactions occur and are primarily used for behavior verification.

 The distinction between isolation testing and integration testing dictates double selection.
 Integration tests validate system boundaries, network protocols, and data persistence layers.
-Isolation tests, conversely, verify business logic, state transitions, and algorithmic correctness.
+Isolation tests verify business logic, state transitions, and algorithmic correctness.
 In complex Python architectures—particularly microservice ecosystems, event-driven pipelines, or plugin-based frameworks—advanced mocking becomes indispensable.
 It allows engineers to simulate failure modes, network latency, third-party API rate limits, and edge-case data payloads without provisioning ephemeral infrastructure.

 However, mocking is not a panacea.
 Over-reliance on doubles decouples tests from reality, creating false confidence.
 The engineering objective is to strike a precise equilibrium: mock volatile, slow, or non-deterministic boundaries while preserving integration coverage for stable, critical paths.